goschtl/zope/keas.pbpersist/trunk/src/keas/pbpersist/README.txt

     >>> bob.protobuf_refs.set(ref, adder)
     >>> transaction.commit()

-Access all of those different kinds of references in another connection.
+Just to be sure all those references work, access all of them in another connection.

     >>> conn2 = db.open()
     >>> bob2 = conn2.root()['bob']